cimr-proteomics/facility_website/documentation_flaskapp/README_Dec2024.md

 ## Testing

 A dummy database and tutorial has been provided in this repository.
 The web app involves different access levels to different pages, with different page views inherited depending on the access level of the current user.
-It is important to test that all plots and finance spreadhseets are showing correctly, can be downloaded and retireved from the appropriate folder.
+It is important to test that all plots and finance spreadsheets are showing correctly, can be downloaded and retrieved from the appropriate folder.
 It is recommended to familiarise yourself with the web app by following the tutorial.
 I can't guarantee every example in the tutorial will work as given - you may have to substitute your own example requests.
 Nonetheless, it is more than sufficient to discover all the features of this web app.
 The individuals mentioned in the tutorial refer to staff members of the facility for whom I wrote this app, in case you're wondering.
 <br>

 ## Remote Deployment